OleVik/grav-theme-project-space/README.md

 Visualize projects in an organized manner, as notes on a board.
 Projects can be categorized, color-coded and tagged to be easily identified, and displayed in a variety of ways with filtering and sorting.

-The Project Space theme is responsive, and its use of JavaScript is minimal and only as progressive enhancements[^JS].
-Try out the [Skeleton-site](./) if you want to get going quickly.

-[^JS]: The theme is designed by the [Graceful degradation](https://developer.mozilla.org/en-US/docs/Glossary/Graceful_degradation) methodology, wherein JavaScript is not necessary for the site to function.
+The Project Space theme is responsive, and its use of JavaScript is minimal and only as progressive enhancements.
+The theme is designed by the [Graceful degradation](https://developer.mozilla.org/en-US/docs/Glossary/Graceful_degradation) methodology, wherein JavaScript is not necessary for the site to function.
 Scripts include [PJAX](https://github.com/MoOx/pjax), [DatePicker](https://github.com/fengyuanchen/datepicker) for calendar, and [Multiple Select](https://github.com/wenzhixin/multiple-select/) for dropdowns.

 ## Usage